 The Ultimate Guide to Stores for Baby, Toddler, and Children’s Clothes and Products in Japan

-Before we get into where to shop in Japan, I thought I should give a quick overview of clothing sizes.
+Before we get into where to shop for kids’ wear in Japan, I thought I should give a quick overview of clothing sizes.

 In terms of sizing, clothes for children in Japan are based on height (length) rather than weight.
 Newborns in Japan typically fit into the 50-60 cm size range.
-Here is a breakdown of baby and toddler clothing sizes in Japan according to height and kilograms:
+Here is a chart breaking down baby and toddler clothing sizes in Japan according to height and kilograms:

-There are four main stores for babies and children across Japan: Babies R Us, Akachan Honpo (赤ちゃん本舗・アカチャンホンポ), Nishimatsuya (西松屋), and Birthday (バースディ).
-These stores offer a similar range of products for babies and toddlers, such as food, toys, furniture, clothing, and diapers.
+These stores offer a similar range of products for kids, such as strollers, car seats, food, toys, furniture, clothing, shoes, and diapers.

 Babies R Us